ewmdev/ewmdevbook_4.2.3_1FSb/README.md

-# ewmdevbook_1FSb
+# Enhancement 1FSb: Simplify RF Putaway
-Custom Development: Simplify RF Putaway
+Adjustment of the RF framework customizing to skip the entry screen of the RF Put-away transaction